michelle123lam/lloom/docs/about/index.md

 By contrast, the LLooM algorithm turns unstructured text into meaningful **high-level concepts** that are defined by explicit inclusion criteria in **natural language**.
 For example, on a dataset of toxic online comments, while a BERTopic model outputs `"women, power, female"`, LLooM produces concepts such as `"Criticism of gender roles"` and `"Dismissal of women's concerns"`.
 We call this process **concept induction**: a computational process that produces high-level concepts from unstructured text.

-We introduce the **LLooM Workbench** as an interactive text analysis tool that visualizes data in terms of the concepts that LLooM surfaces.
+The **LLooM Workbench** is an interactive text analysis tool that visualizes data in terms of the concepts that LLooM surfaces.
 With the LLooM Workbench, data analysts can inspect the automatically-generated concepts and author their own custom concepts to explore the data.

 ::: info LLooM Components
 The LLooM Python package consists of two components: